bluekitchen/btstack/chipset/README.md

 EM9304 is used by the 'stm32-l053r8-em9304' port in BTstack.
 The port.c file also contains an IRQ+DMA-driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

-**BD Addr** must be set during startup since it does not have a stored fix address.
+**BD Addr** must be set during startup for EM9301 since it does not have a stored fix address.
+The EM9304 comes with an valid address stored in Flash/OTP.

 **SCO data** is not supported since it is LE only.